StreetSupport/gmhan/content/about/_index.md

 right:
   body: >-
     The FSAN is anyone who wants to end food insecurity.
-So far, this has included people from Greater Manchester’s voluntary and community sector,people who have been or are experiencing food insecurity, education, universities, health, faith communities, local and regional government, cultural spaces, researchers, activists and politicians.
+So far, this has included people from Greater Manchester’s voluntary and community sector, people who have been or are experiencing food insecurity, education, universities, health, faith communities, local and regional government, cultural spaces, researchers, activists and politicians.
 And more.

-    We are constantly working to develop the network and its members so this is not a finite list, if you would like to be involved in the network, either by attending events or in the specific Task Force Groups, contact us on: [info@gmfsan.net](mailto:info@gmfsan.net).
+    We are constantly working to develop the network and its members so this is not a finite list, if you would like to be involved in the network, either by attending events or in the specific Task Force Groups, contact us on: [](mailto:info@gmfsan.net)GMFoodSecurityActionNetwork@greatermanchester-ca.gov.uk
   heading: Who is involved in the FSAN?
 bottom:
   img: /assets/fsan-components.jpg